“What did your friends do when you were little that you weren’t willing to do?”

 “Don’t seem what?” the girl said.
 “We don’t exactly look different.”

 The conversation was happening amongst twenty students gathered for the “getting to know you” opening session of a leadership conference.
 As they got to know each other, it was discovered six of the students had been adopted.
 Eventually, I asked all of the adopted teens at what age they had been adopted.
 All of them before six months old.
 All of them showed immense affection for their adoptive families.
-All of them came from upper middle class, an income bracket of most of the students since the qualifications for the conference normally drew from a higher, more educated demographic.
+All of them came from the upper-middle class, and income bracket of most of the students since the qualifications for the conference normally drawn from a higher, more educated demographic.

 Adoption caught their imagination.

 “Did your adoptive parents ever say anything that made you feel that way?” another attendee asked the girl who refused to hide with her friends during shopping trips.

 “No,” admitted the young woman.
 “I think it was what other kids said.”

 The adopted students remembered elementary years punctuated by statements such as the following:

 “Can your real parents come to get you back?”

 “Do you ever talk to your real mom and dad?”

 “If your parents get divorced, will you go back to your real parents?”